MisterDr/browser-tools-mcp/README.md

 ## Updates

-v1.2.0 is out!
-Here's a quick breakdown of the update:
+v1.4.0 is out!
+Here's a comprehensive breakdown of the latest updates:

+### 🚀 New Features in v1.4.0:
+- **Dynamic JavaScript Execution**: Added `runScript` MCP tool for executing custom JavaScript code in the browser
+- **Page Refresh Control**: Added `refreshPage` MCP tool for programmatic page refreshing
+- **Enhanced Server Identity**: Improved server version reporting and identity validation
+- **Extended MCP Capabilities**: Expanded the range of browser interactions available to AI tools

+### 🔧 Previous Features (v1.2.0):
 - You can now enable "Allow Auto-Paste into Cursor" within the DevTools panel.
 Screenshots will be automatically pasted into Cursor (just make sure to focus/click into the Agent input field in Cursor, otherwise it won't work!)
 - Integrated a suite of SEO, performance, accessibility, and best practice analysis tools via Lighthouse
 - Implemented a NextJS specific prompt used to improve SEO for a NextJS application